India VS South Africa 1st Test Match

 Ashwin has 350 Test wickets in his bag and equals the record for the fastest in the world with Sri Lankan spinning great Muttiah Muralitharan who reached the milestone in his 66th match.

-In the first innings with the spinners by taking nine out of 10 wickets on a turning pitch and there were a few deliveries which remained low, Shami demonstrated what it takes for a quick bowler to succeed on such a ground.
-He bowled quickly and hit the stumps and his three bowled-out dismissals were awarded with a wicket.
+In the first innings with the spinners taking nine out of 10 wickets on a turning pitch and there were a few deliveries that remained low, Shami demonstrated what it takes for a quick bowler to succeed on such a ground.
+He bowled quickly and hit the stumps and his three bowled-out dismissals were awarded a wicket.

 Even though the ball remained a low touch to knock Temba Bavuma’s timber, and the skipper Faf du Plessis was out for 13 to a horror verdict when he shouldered to a Shami delivery which came in and struck the off stump.
 As Shami split his cover, the first innings centurion Quinton de Kock was out for a second-ball duck.

 Jadeja then stepped in and benefited from his precision on favorable ground.
-With an incredible one-headed return grab, he dismissed Markram, a then Vemon’s philander and Keshav Maharaj all in five deliveries to shock South Africa.
+With an incredible one-headed return grab, he dismissed Markram, then Vemon’s philander, and Keshav Maharaj all in five deliveries to shock South Africa.